cnrancher/autok3s/README.md

 ## Quick Start (tl;dr)

-Scenario 1 - Run with Docker:
+Scenario 1 - Run with docker:

 ```bash
 # The commands will start autok3s daemon with an interactionable UI.